dosanity/online-news-analysis/README.md

 From the results, we conclude that the best accuracy one can obtain from the test data is around 0.567 with k = 93.

 ### Classification using SVM
 We now develop a support-vector machine classification model for the data.
-In machine learning, support-vector machines (SVMs, also support-vector networks) are supervised learning models with associated learning algorithms that analyze data for classification and regression analysis.
+In machine learning, support vector machines (SVMs, also support-vector networks) are supervised learning models with associated learning algorithms that analyze data for classification and regression analysis.
 It uses the support-vector classifier which splits the data with a soft margin (the distance between the observations and the threshold) and some misclassifications.

-Using Train Test Split validation procedure, we can narrow down the C values to see which C value has the highest accuracy.
+Using the Train Test Split validation procedure, we can narrow down the C values to see which C value has the highest accuracy.

 ```
 X_train, X_test, y_train, y_test = train_test_split(X_first, y_first, random_state=1, test_size=0.8)